Kabaddi Kabaddi (2003 film): Plot

-The film begins in the village Venkannapalem where Rambabu a typical village bloke is the son of a weaver Veerabhadrayah.
+The film begins in Venkannapalem, where Rambabu, a typical village bloke, is the son of a weaver, Veerabhadrayah.
 He spends most of his time with his gang from different age groups.
-Kaveri is the sister of Nagendra head of the adjacent village Sakhinetipally.
-Nagendra is the coach of the Sakhinetipally Kabaddi team which has won 99 matches continuously all over the state.
-Rambabu crushes Kaveri at the first sight, and after a while, she too responds.
+Kaveri is Nagendra's sister and head of the adjacent village, Sakhinetipally.
+Nagendra is the coach of the Sakhinetipally Kabaddi team, which has won 99 matches continuously all over the state.
+Rambabu crushes Kaveri at first sight, and after a while, she responds.
 Nagendra objects to it as Rambabu is wayward.
-In the clash, Rambabu challenges to defeat the Sakhinetipally Kabaddi team and asks for Kaveri's hand in bonus, Nagendra agrees to it.
-Now, Rambabu is in the process of gathering his team, he requires 11 members to play, but no one comes to his aid.
-So, he makes out his team with help of his friends Bosu, Seenu, Appa Rao, President, Krishna Rao, and Sastry respectively.
+In the clash, Rambabu challenges the Sakhinetipally Kabaddi team to defeat the Sakhinetipally and asks for Kaveri's hand-in bonus.
+Nagendra agrees to it.
+Now, Rambabu is gathering his team.
+He requires 11 members to play, but no one comes to his aid.
+So, he makes up his team with the help of his friends Bosu, Seenu, Appa Rao, President, Krishna Rao, and Sastry, respectively.
 After strenuous training, D-day arrives.
 The rest of the story is about Rambabu & his team triumphing in the finale and gaining his fiancée.